UMCUGenetics/cuplr/geneDriverAnnotator/README.md

   - Genes bed file; with the chromosome/start/end coordinates, and ENSEMBL gene IDs of the desired genes
-  - Exons bed file; similar as above, additionally with the ENSEMBL exon IDs

 <!-- end list -->